 The Cruce to Del Sol Transmission Improvements Project will improve regional reliability and resiliency by:

 Company representatives will reference public input to make necessary adjustments to the potential route links.
 The PUC will review the preliminary route links and consider public feedback before identifying a final route for the Cruce - Del Sol Transmission Improvements Project.
-Representatives plan to accept comments on the proposed route links through January 6, 2023, with multiple opportunities for in-person open houses in December.
-Feedback can also be submitted by contacting the project team through the website feedback form, email, phone or mail.
+Company representatives accepted comments on the potential route links through January 6, 2023, with multiple opportunities for in-person open houses in December 2022.
+Feedback was also accepted through the website feedback form, email, phone and mail.

 The typical structure characteristics planned are:

 *Representative structure, exact height and right-of-way requirements may vary based on geography and other factors.

 The current route links run through Brooks, Duval, Jim Hogg and Starr counties in Texas.
 Multiple potential route links will be presented to determine the final proposed routes prior to CCN filing.
 The companies will not build all route links; rather, they will provide multiple route options for the PUC to identify the final route.
 This could include a combination of the proposed route links that connect from the Cruce Substation to the Del Sol Substation.

 AEP Texas, ETT and STEC implement a comprehensive siting process that strikes a balance between building infrastructure and respecting land use and the environment.
 All companies incorporate and review public input along with the following factors:

 Similar to other linear infrastructure projects, right-of-way representatives from AEP Texas, ETT and STEC work directly with landowners to obtain the necessary land rights for the project once the PUC determines the final route.